BWDaniels97/QA-SFIA-2/README.md

 Pytest is used to run unit tests on the app.
 These are designed to assert that if a certain function is run correctly, the output should be a known value.
 Pytest produces coverage reports (Which you can see below) that show how much of the app the tests cover.
 In this case it was 100%.

-For this project I decided not to run any intergration testing.
-I did this because the MVP needed for passing this project didnt include intergration testing so I made the choice of leaving it out to focus on the more important features that were needed to pass the project.
+For this project I decided not to run any integration testing.
+I did this because the MVP needed for passing this project didn't include integration testing so I made the choice of leaving it out to focus on the more important features that were needed to pass the project.

 For the unit testing I used the pytest --cov application --cov-report term-missing command to see the lines of my files that hadnt been covered by the tests.
 I could then target those lines by writing more tests.